Aliens

 For Collect Art Fair 2022, Townsend collaborated with Sally Whyman, curator of vascular plants at the Welsh National Herbarium, National Museum Cardiff.
 In the Aliens series, they brought to life the historic scientific work and personal stories of botanists whose pressed collections of non-native plants, introduced by humans, are held in the Welsh National Herbarium.

-The Aliens series explores how historic collections can be brought to life for modern audiences through digital access, research, material experimentation, storytelling, and the collaboration of science and art.
+The Aliens series explores how historic collections can be brought to life for modern audiences through digital access, research, material experimentation, and the collaboration of science and art.

 Aliens 1956

-Based on the digitally scanned image of a passion flower (Passiflora caerulea), specimen from the Welsh National Herbarium, collected in the glasshouse at Amgueddfa Cymru, National Museum Wales by Departmental Attendant, J. W. Davies in 1956.
-P. caerulea is a perennial climber native to South America which has been deliberately introduced to other parts of the world as an attractive cultivated garden plant with its uniquely constructed flowers.
-This climber with tendrils is often planted by walls and fences where it persists even when neglected.
+P. caerulea is a perennial climber native to South America, deliberately introduced to other parts of the world as an ornamental garden plant, valued for its uniquely structured flowers.
+This climber, with tendrils, is often found planted by walls and fences, where it persists even when neglected.

-Materials – Beeswax collected from the beehives on the roof of National Museum Cardiff, artists’ beeswax, paraffin wax, tinned copper wire, tissue paper, cotton thread, artists’ pigments, acrylic paint, acrylic varnish.
+Materials: Beeswax collected from the beehives on the roof of National Museum Cardiff, artists’ beeswax, paraffin wax, tinned copper wire, tissue paper, cotton thread, artists’ pigments, acrylic paint, acrylic varnish.
 Mounted on a stainless steel plate with stainless steel strips.

 Dimensions – 26 x 41.5cm